refinedev/refine/documentation/tutorial/next-steps/devtools/react-router/index.md

 <Sandpack>

-Refine provides a powerful Devtools package that can be used to inspect and debug your Refine application.
-In this step, we'll be learning about the Refine's Devtools and its monitoring and update features.
+In this step, we'll explore Refine's powerful Devtools package, which offers monitoring and update features for inspecting and debugging Refine applications.

 :::note